-In the old days these pasties were made with a savory filling on one end and a sweet one at the other making a meal—dessert included.
+In the old days Cornish pasties were sometimes made with a savory filling at one end and a sweet one, such as strawberry jam and cream, at the other, so that they’d make a meal—dessert included—in themselves.

 - 2 1⁄2 cups flour, plus more as needed

 - 9 Tbsp. cold lard, cut into 1⁄2″ pieces

 - 9 Tbsp. cold margarine, cut into 1⁄2″ pieces